 Sea Life Blackpool offers a close-up experience to tourists with over 2,500 marine creatures.
 Tourists can immerse themselves in the mysterious and graceful world of stingray adventures.
 Popular marine creatures at the facility include Honeycomb Whiptail Rays, Cownose Rays, Zebra Sharks and Blue Spotted Stingrays.

 8. Comedy Carpet Blackpool

 Comedy Park of Blackpool is located right under the shadow of the iconic Blackpool Tower.

-Every step on the carpet brings giggles as the tourists walk through the Hollywood Walk of Fame filled with immortalizing jokes, animations, and comic catchphrases of most loved celebrities.
+Every step on the carpet brings giggles as the tourists walk through the Hollywood Walk of Fame filled with immortalizing jokes, animations and comic catchphrases of most loved celebrities.
 And the best part?
-There is no ticket to see the most significant piece of public art commissioned in England.
+There is no ticket to see the largest piece of public art commissioned in England.

 9. Coral Island Blackpool